X16Community/x16-docs/VERA FX Reference.md

 # Usage

-In this section the use of the FX update features is explained.

 ### DCSEL

 VERA is mapped as 32 8-bit registers in the memory space of the Commander X16, starting at address \$9F20 and ending at \$9F3F.
 Many of these are (fully) used, but some bits remain unused.
 The DCSEL bits in register $9F25 (also called CTRL) has been extended to 6-bits to allow for the 4 registers $9F29-$9F2C to have additional meanings.